Region-of-Interest Based Neural Video Compression: ROI-based neural video compression

 where $\odot$ denotes elementwise multiplication.
 After the dequantized latent $\hat{z}_0(h_0)$ is obtained, it is passed to the decoder to obtain reconstructed frame $\hat{x}_0$.
 The whole procedure is illustrated in Fig.~\ref{fig:latent_scaling}a.
 For rate computation and entropy coding, we use the modified probability $\mathbb{P}$ of $\hat{z}_0(h_0)$ as follows:

-As shown in Fig.~\ref{fig:latent_scaling}b (rightmost plot) and Eq.~\eqref{eq:change_grid}, latent-scaling can be interpreted as effectively changing the quantization grid ~/~ binwidth.
+As shown in Fig.~\ref{fig:latent_scaling}b and in Eq.~\eqref{eq:change_grid}, latent-scaling can be interpreted as effectively changing the quantization grid~/~binwidth.
 In practice, for entropy coding we do not change the quantization grid and round to the integer grid and scale the prior appropriately, as in Fig.~\ref{fig:latent_scaling}a and b (middle plot) and Eq.~\eqref{eq:change_prior}.
-As stated above, the same procedure is applied to the P-frame residual latent code $v_t$, as shown in Fig. \ref{fig:models}b. \paragraph{ROI-aware R-D Loss} We modify the regular R-D loss from SSF to take into account the ROI mask.
-We sum the rate and distortion for all $T$ frames in the video sequence $\mathbf{x}$ with corresponding ROI masks $\mathbf{s}$:
+As stated above, the same procedure is applied to the P-frame residual latent code $v_t$, as shown in Fig. \ref{fig:models}b.